Homelessness Response Plan

 how do you apply for a tiny shelter, I have two dogs and cant go to a shelter.
 I am 50 years old and have mental disorders. can you tell me how I can get into one of the safe tiny houses.
 I have no family here that can help me. thank you

-Saraslucky asked 11 months ago
+Saraslucky asked over 1 year ago

 Thank you for your question.
 To apply for one of our Safe Stay communities you can contact our HART team at hartteam@cityofvancouver.us or call at 360.487.8626.
 You can also contact Outsiders Inn at 360.695.9677, who is running out Outpost and Living Hope Church at hopevillage@livinghopechurch.com who runs Hope Village.